oleksandrkudin/content-az400-lab-resources/README.md

 The exam was updated **June 15,2020**.
 Here is a side by side comparison between the old exam and the new:
 [Previous Exam Comparison](https://imgrepopublic.blob.core.windows.net/img/AZ400_Comparison_Guide.pdf)

+Just to check how to solve conflict between origin repository and forked - chnages are made to both repository!